hbc/Intro-to-R-extended/lessons/02-functions-and-arguments.md

 In this workshop we will mostly be using functions from the standard base packages.
 However, the more you work with R you will come to realize that there is a cornucopia of R packages that offer a wide variety of functionality.
 To use additional packages will require installation.
+***
+**Exercise**

+1. Compute the [standard error](http://en.wikipedia.org/wiki/Standard_error) for `glengths`.
+This will require multiple functions, and you may need to use the `?help` to find out more.
+(Hint: SE is the standard deviation divided by the square root of *n*; where n is the number of observations.)

+2. Suppose we wanted to add a column containing age information for all of our samples in the `metadata` dataframe that we previously created.
+To do this the `cbind` function is very useful.
+Let's investigate how to use the `cbind` function to add the `age` vector below to `metadata`.
+Name this new dataframe `all_data`.

+	# age vector to add
+	age <- c(4,5,5,5,5,4,5,4,5,5,5,4)

+***

 Packages for R can be installed from the [CRAN](http://cran.r-project.org/) package repository using the `install.packages` function.
 An example is given below for the `ggplot2` package that will be required for some images we will create later on.
 Run this code to install `ggplot2`.